Finding Gold In Old Floppies: Books Coming Back From the Dead?

 That’s when I started my floppy search.
 I was looking for two other long-buried novels: Ads For God, a comic novel about advertising with the same kind of wild characters and sleazy situations that has made Mad Men such a hit; and Say Something Funny, a comic takeoff on reality TV before it even existed.
 I’d written them ten and fifteen years ago, respectively.
 Were both too far ahead of their time to be appreciated?
 I wondered.
 Would the two books, having hibernated in a plastic bag for all this time, come back to life?

 Now my memoir, Writing With the Master, will be published traditionally along with the novel it talks about, Sleeping Dogs.
 And I’m using them to promote Say Something Funny and Ads for God, which I’m going to self-publish.
 So I’ll have four books coming out in 2014 after a drought of twenty years.

 How it will turn out, I have no idea.
 But I can tell you, there’s definitely a warm glow from seeing your long-ago creations being brought back to life.

 So authors, save your floppies, flash drives, CDs and old computers.
 For who knows what gold lies buried in them?

-About the Author: Founder of one of Chicago’s largest ad agencies, Tony Vanderwarker is author of the memoir Writing With the Master: How a Bestselling Author Fixed My Book And Changed My Life (Skyhorse, February 2014) about his experience being mentored by John Grisham while writing the thriller Sleeping Dogs, releasing in 2014.
+About the Author: Founder of one of Chicago’s largest ad agencies, Tony Vanderwarker is author of the memoir Writing With the Master: How a Bestselling Author Fixed My Book And Changed My Life (Skyhorse, February 2014), about his experience being mentored by John Grisham while writing the thriller Sleeping Dogs.
 He has also penned the forthcoming novels Ads for God and Say Something Funny.